Yobubble/yona-bot/README.md

 ### Features

-- Real-time conversation on discord voice channel.
+- Turn-based conversation with AI on discord voice channel.
-- Conversation histories available for each discord server.
-- Handle multiple questions at once.
-- AWS S3 integration for cloud storage.
-- .env configuration script.
-- Leverage docker compose for simple deployment process.

 > 📔 NOTES
 >